enviodev/docs/docs/terminology.md

 ### Event Handler
 A function that listens for a specific event from a smart contract and either updates or inserts new data into your Envio API.
 ### GraphQL
- A query language for interacting with APIs, commonly used in blockchain systems for retrieving specific data from the blockchain.
+ A query language for interacting with APIs.
 ### Hosted Service:
 A managed service platform for building, hosting and querying Envio's Indexers with guaranteed uptime and performance service level agreements.
 ### Indexer